 DroneDeploy Compatibility and Price Point

-DroneDeploy is also compatible with the senseFly eBee, and sensors including the Aria X, S.O.D.A., S.O.D.A.
+Data from the Sensefly Ebee can also be imported to Dronedeploy with sensors including the Aria X, S.O.D.A., S.O.D.A.
 Corridor, and S.O.D.A.
 3D.
 Other compatible sensors include the MicaSense RedEdge-MX, the MicaSense Altum, and Parrot ANAFI.

 Pricing for access to DroneDeploy’s image processing software is available at several different price points, dependent on the size of the operation.
 For a single user, the Pro package, which includes a more limited functionality, is available for $99/month (when billed annually).
 The Business package, again for a single user, provides more sophisticated mapping and analysis tools, and is available for $299/month (billed annually).
 The Enterprise level of access to DroneDeploy offers advanced mapping and analysis tools for multiple users across an organization.
 Pricing is customized per the organization’s needs.